arizvisa/ida-minsc/docs/static/tagging.rst

                             ; [references] set([0x58b012, 0x581061, 0x501212])
                             ; [floating-value] float(0.500000)

-When applying a tag to a function, this can look like the following:
+Similarly, when applying a tag to a function the same format should be followed.

 .. code-block:: tasm